 The Andalusia City Board of Education chose the deferred payment option.
 Under this option, the Board will make payments of \$56,606 for ten years starting on June 1, 2006.
 These annual payments will be deposited into a restricted fund which will accumulate to earn interest to repay the face amount of the QZAB.
 The Board will recognize interest as income annually beginning June 2007.
 At the end of the bond term, the payment of debt principal will be recognized at one time.
-As of September 30, 2015, the Board had an investment of \$566,063 in US Treasury Bills for the repayment of the QZAB.
+At September 30, 2015, had completed the required annual payments resulting in an investment of \$566,063 in US Treasury Bills for the repayment of the QZAB.
+No payments were required in fiscal year 2016.